-In this day and age, the waste burden is reverberating and we need to put more effort to effectively recycle the garbage we produce.
+In this day and age, the waste burden is reverberating and we need to put more effort into effectively recycling the garbage we produce.
 This essay will suggest that the root cause of this phenomenon is throw-away culture, and then put forward some suggestions for governments so as to decrease the amount of waste generated.

 Governments can reduce the growing amount of waste in several ways.
-First of all, governments can refrain from using single-use items in governments’ premises.
+First of all, governments can refrain from using single-use items on governments premises.
 For example, they can eliminate throw-away plastics.
-Secondly, governments can make a mandatory law compelling the restaurants’ owner to use reusable items, like plates, cups and cutlery for example.
+Secondly, governments can make a mandatory law compelling restaurant owners to use reusable items, like plates, cups and cutlery for example.
 Thirdly, they also can make manufacturers of single-use items pay for the waste produced.
-Last but not least, governments ought to wage an awareness campaign about the significance of not generating trash, through promoting responsible consumerism, fostering sustainability and prevention in every cross-section of society.
+Last but not least, governments ought to wage an awareness campaign about the significance of not generating trash, through promoting responsible consumerism and fostering sustainability and prevention in every cross-section of society.
 For example, governments can order a media campaign to raise awareness of biodegradable packaging.

 To conclude, stemming the rising waste crisis caused by throw-away culture is one of the major contributors to environmental degradation.
-However, governments can few effective initiatives, like eliminate single-use items at government buildings, pass a law for mandatory use of reusable items and run awareness ads on media to improve the situation.
+However, governments can few effective initiatives, like eliminating single-use items at government buildings, passing a law for mandatory use of reusable items and running awareness ads on media to improve the situation.